 This contribution reports the experimental results of Exploration Experiment 1 on Neural Network based filtering for video coding of JVET-T0069.
 In the test, the impact of Squeeze-and-excitation network (SE block) and SSIM based loss functions are investigated.
 More specifically, several sets of experiments are set up to explore their impacts separately.

 Due to the limitation of computer resources and time, four sets of experiments are set up, which are implemented on VTM-10.0.
 The experimental results under All Intra (AI) and Random Access (RA) configuration with 5 QPs recommended by AHG11 are reported in this contribution.
 From the results, the SE-block is proven to have more BD-Rate savings over PSNR as well as VMAF (Video Multimethod Assessment Fusion).
-SSIM based loss function shows superiority in preserving subjective quality in compressed video, while the model trained with L1 loss performs better in saving more BD-Rate over PSNR.
+SSIM based loss function shows superiority in preserving subjective quality in compressed video (through VMAF evaluation), while the model trained with L1 loss performs better in saving more BD-Rate over PSNR.

 Introduction

 The architecture of the proposed network is shown in Fig. 1.
 The network mainly consists of 8 residual units with some 3x3 convolutional layers.
 Apart from the last convolution layer that generates a 3-channel output, other convolutional layers generate the same amount of feature maps (denoted as M=64).
-Two SE blocks and a 3×3 convolution layer are appended in the last of the network to adaptively fuse the preceding feature maps and generate the final reconstructed images.
+Two SE blocks and a 3×3 convolution layer are appended as the last components of the network to adaptively fuse the preceding feature maps and generate the final reconstructed images.
 Note that 1x1 convolutional layer is not employed in the first unit.
 The global identity skip connection further facilitates the flow of shallow features.